flornkm/florians-site/content/work/curations.md

 # Curations

-A curated collection of the best products on the web
+A curated collection of the best products on the web.

 </div>